EmorZz1G/SimAD/README.md

 This is the implementation of *SimAD: A Simple Dissimilarity-based Approach for Time Series Anomaly Detection*

-The paper is under review.
-You can download the paper from [arXiv](https://arxiv.org/abs/2405.11238).
+The paper has been accepted by **TNNLS** and will appear in early access shortly.
+For now, the latest preprint (v2) is available on [arXiv](https://arxiv.org/abs/2405.11238).
+We added further experiments and analyses.
+Thank you for your interest!

 ## 📰Abstract